LogtalkDotOrg/logtalk3/library/hook_flows/NOTES.md

 hook objects, interpreted as a set of hook objects.
 The hook objects are tried in sequence until one of them succeeds in expanding the current term (goal) into a different term (goal).
-This parametric object is used when applying multiple independent expansions (i.e. expansions that don't apply to the same terms or goals).
+This parametric object is used when applying multiple independent expansions (i.e., expansions that don't apply to the same terms or goals).

 Both the `hook_pipeline(Pipeline)` and `hook_set(Set)` objects assume that the